Rising rent, worker shortage threaten rich Asia food culture

 The sharp increase is likely driven by the influx of modern cafes and shops, said Alice Tan, head of research for Knight Frank in Singapore.
 "In view of the high asking rentals in Tiong Bahru, a growing number of independent shop owners have been observed to be venturing out of this area," she said.

 In Hong Kong, about 300 people queued at a popular beef stew shop on its last day of business last month, local media reported.
-The owner of the eight-year-old stall, Tong Kin-yip, was quoted as citing rising labour and food costs for the reason to close down.
+The owner of the eight-year-old stall, Tong Kin-yip, was quoted as citing rising labor and food costs for the reason to close down.

 Customers lament the disappearance of such stalls as a potential erosion of local culture and decades-long culinary traditions, with some recalling fond childhood memories.